gregates/gregates.github.io/content/baby-names-rise-of-n.md

 the United States Social Security Administration (SSA).
 When I joined [Row Zero](https://rowzero.io), one of the first things I did was gather this data into a single csv (it's published as one csv per year) and upload it to S3 for us to use as a test dataset.
-It's nice because it's not too big &mdash; less than 8 KiB gzipped &mdash; but it's still too big for Excel since it has more than 2 million rows.
+It's nice because it's not very big &mdash; less than 8 KiB gzipped &mdash; but it's still too big for Excel since it has more than 2 million rows.

-We've done a lot of fun ad hoc analyses of this data set.
+We've done a lot of fun *ad hoc* analyses of this data set.
 One of my colleagues produced a graph of baby name popularity over time by final letter, which prompted me to do a deeper dive on the popularity of baby boy names ending in with the letter n, and specifically with the suffix -ayden, -aiden, or -aden.
 I published that on Row Zero's blog.